berthelemy/flisspowercounselling/_pages/06-contact.md

 ---
 <!-- Contact -->

-#### MAY 2024: I have very limited availability at the moment.
-I may be able to offer an appointment on a Tuesday or Wednesday afternoon after 15:30 (last appointment 5pm).
-Feel free to enquire, either for now, or if you are interested in working with me at a later date.
+#### SEPTEMBER 2024: Unfortunately I have no availability at the moment and don't expect any spaces to become available this year.

 You can contact me anytime to make an appointment.
-I will get back to you as soon as I get your message.
+I will get back to you as soon as I can after get your message.
 This is likely to take a little longer at weekends.

 <i class="fa fa-phone"></i> <a href="tel:+44-7935-029-228">07935 029 228</a> (I have voicemail switched on)